kent-map/kent/docs/19c/19c-reynoldsgwm-biography.md

 ![Mary Price on Dover Beach](images/Mary Price on Dover Beach.jpg){: .right .dropshadow}

-Prolific and popular early Victorian novelist, who is forgotten nowadays but in his day did much to shape the taste of the times.
-Disliked intensely by [Dickens](dickens-biography).

 **Events:** Birth in Sandwich; schooling in Ashford; serialisation of Kent-based novel Mary Price, 1851–53; purchase of Gothic House in Herne Bay, 1854 (residence 1854–58).